qkost/raiders-of-the-lost-dice/Magic Items/Vestiges of Divergence.md

 		* Corrupted by Karketh, which turned it in a grascale petrified woodland
 		* Creatures of shadow and death freely travel to and from Karketh's domain
 		* Some centaurs remain, resisting this influence of the Shadowfell
+	  * Served by vampires
 	  * Lair
 		* All light is muted and distorted; creatures in the area feel forlorn and helpless
 		* Corrupted tree tower of elven make turned petrified, jagged, and black
 		* The armor is a prized piece, prominently placed at the top of the dragon's horde

 ### Grimoire Infinitus